davidcl/logmonitor/README.md

 `Counters` type (overruns.go:16) should be extended to compute content-length on average.
 This information is useful to evaluate the required bandwidth for the server.

-Traffic counters (statistics.go:29) are stored into a doubly linked list to meet stated requirements (having a fixed time duration to compute overruns).
-If the requirements could be updated to "for the past 2 minutes or 100 log entries" then the counters could be implemented as a ring buffer (backed by an array) thus relaxing the allocation / deallocation / GC pressure on (probable) high server load.
+Traffic counters (statistics.go:29) are stored into a doubly linked list to have a fixed time duration to compute overruns.

 ## Note

-This is my first Golang program, I really enjoyed the challenge of learning this new language in the limited timeframe ; do not hesitate to point the Golang non-sense out !
+This is my first Golang program; do not hesitate to point the Golang non-sense out !